 Step 2: Run Targeted Displacement Campaigns for Closed-Lost Accounts

 Work with your marketing team to develop the following program;

 - Differentiate your solution from your competition

-- Launch a targeted email drip campaign to keep your company top of mind
+- Get an email marketing agency, or your own email marketing services team to launch a targeted email drip campaign to keep your company top of mind

 - Challenge the effectiveness of the current competitor